Natural Mothers

 Kayla in the kitchen, 2007.
 All images © Lisa Hancock.

 Fresh out of college in 1989, I landed a job as a caseworker at the Catholic Home Bureau, a foster care agency in New York City.
-With little to no training, I was responsible for a caseload of 20 foster children, helping them to adjust in their new homes and facilitating visits with their natural families.
-Up to 500,000 children are placed in foster homes in the United States in any given year.
-The system is designed to be a temporary solution that protects children while parents get back on their feet.
-But I was struck by the uphill battle these parents faced to win their children back, the enormity of their problems (drug addiction, mental illness, HIV/AIDS) and the inadequacy of the programs available to treat them.
+With little to no training, I was suddenly responsible for a caseload of twenty foster children—helping them settle into new homes and arranging visits with their biological families.

-Years laters, as a photographer, I wanted to pull back the veil on this stigmatized population.
-Often vilified as bad mothers, many of them were former foster children themselves — survivors of an ineffective system that frequently harms rather than nurtures the children it’s supposed to keep safe.
-In 2007 I met three natural mothers who were eager to share their stories with me.
-They gave me permission to photograph them in their homes and during visits with their children, while they struggled to put their families back together.
-They all seemed anxious to be heard and seen, in a world that mostly judged them or looked the other way.
+Years later, as a photographer, I returned to this world to document the women behind the statistics.
+Often dismissed as “unfit” or “bad” mothers, many had grown up in foster care themselves—survivors of an ineffective system that too often harms rather than nurtures the very children it’s meant to protect.
+In 2007, I met three mothers who were eager to share their stories.
+They allowed me to photograph them in their homes and during visits with their children, as they worked to piece their families back together.
+Each seemed desperate to be seen and heard in a world that mostly judged them or looked away.

-When I first started this project, some of my peers thought I should focus the project on the children instead of their “bad” mothers.
-There was also a prevailing belief that documentary photography is exploitive and preys on the misfortunes of others.
-I felt discouraged, unsure of my beliefs, and pulled back from the project for a number of years.
-I lost touch with the mothers I had started to photograph.
-Since then I’ve come to understand that there will always be two schools of thought: those who think documentary photography takes advantage of vulnerable subjects and those, like me, who believe in its power to inspire empathy.
-Photography gives us a chance to bear witness to the struggles of others and creates space for the complexity of their stories.
+When I began the project, some peers urged me to focus on the children instead of their “unfit” mothers.
+Others questioned whether documentary photography was inherently exploitative.
+I felt uncertain—torn between empathy and doubt—and stepped away from the project for several years, losing touch with the women I had photographed.
+Over time, I came to accept that there will always be two schools of thought: those who believe documentary photography takes advantage of its subjects, and those, like me, who believe in its power to create understanding.
+Photography allows us to bear witness to the struggles of others and to hold space for the full complexity of their stories.

 Scroll below to learn more about each woman’s case and to hear their stories in their own words.